 How Does This Differ for Events?

 It’s a good idea to also keep a consistent naming convention for events and virtual pageviews.
 Typically, this is a little easier as you can reference existing events and virtual pageviews to use as a template.
 It’s a little more difficult to do that with UTM tags as they are used in external sources and not stored exclusively on your website.
-For technical setup information, you can visit the Google developer documentation on setting up event tracking and virtual pageviews.
+For technical setup information, you can view the Google Analytics Event Tracking complete guide or visit the Google developer documentation on virtual pageviews.

 How do you use UTM tags and event tracking?
 Feel free to share any of the tips or tricks you’ve learned to get the most value out of these items.